Home » The Ins and Outs of Menopause and High Blood Pressure

 High blood pressure is more common than we realize.
-This is especially true for women during perimenopause and menopause.
+This is especially true for women during menopause.
 Many changes that happen during this time, such as increased stress hormones, weight gain, and hormone fluctuations, can cause a rise in blood pressure.

 The Causes of Menopause and High Blood Pressure